-The diagnosis of squamous cell carcinoma is usually made after a small sample of tissue is removed from the cervix in a test called a pap smear.
+The diagnosis of squamous cell carcinoma is usually made after a small sample of tissue is removed from the cervix during a Pap test.
 The diagnosis can also be made after a larger sample of tissue is removed in a biopsy or resection.